10 Free Online Art History Courses & Certificates 2026

 5. School of the Art Institute of Chicago – Charting the Avant-Garde

-This course examines key 19th-century art movements, including Romanticism, Realism, and Impressionism.
-It focuses on how these movements challenged traditional artistic norms.
+The School of the Art Institute of Chicago’s course examines major 19th-century movements such as Romanticism, Realism, and Impressionism.
+It highlights how these styles challenged traditional artistic expectations.

-You’ll explore how artists responded to social and political changes.
-The course is free to audit, with optional certification.
+Understanding how artists responded to social and political shifts provides valuable context for these movements.
+This perspective helps connect artistic innovation with historical change.
+The course is free to audit, with optional certification available.

 6. Alison – History of Contemporary Art

-You’ll learn how modern artists respond to cultural and technological shifts.
+A clearer picture emerges of how modern artists respond to cultural, technological, and societal shifts.
+This makes the course especially relevant for understanding current creative trends.
 A free digital learner record is available upon completion.

 7. Open University (OpenLearn) – Art in Renaissance Venice